RodinGolodin/glossary-docs/README.md

 # glossary

-Sphinx project for a simple glossary
+Sphinx project for a company's glossary